 Most consumers sign up for travel and rewards credit cards in order to rack up points and miles, but in some cases, the consumer benefits credit cards offer can be worth considerably more over the long run.
 Of course, this is only the case when you are in a position to take advantage of the cardholder benefits afforded to you.

-Purchase protection is one benefit that’s extremely easy to use, and that’s especially true if you use your credit card to pay for a lot of big-ticket items.
+Purchase protection is one benefit that’s extremely easy to use, especially if you use your credit card to pay for a lot of big-ticket items.
 Fortunately, many American Express credit cards offer this perk, although coverage limits vary depending on the specific card you’re approved for.

 What is Amex purchase protection?